amitkrsharma03/FaceRecognitionSystem/README.md

 ## 🧑‍🏫 Built For

-> 💼 Final-year projects, internships, or startup MVPs – This is an academic beast.
+> 💼 Final-year projects, internships or portfolio project.

 ---